sigvt/vtuber-livechat-dataset/README.md

 All custom emojis are replaced with a Unicode replacement character `U+FFFD`.

-### Redundant Ban/Deletion Events
+### Redundant Ban and Deletion Events

-Bans/deletions from multiple moderators for the same person/chat will be logged separately.
+Bans and deletions from multiple moderators for the same person or chat will be logged separately.
 For simplicity, you can safely ignore all but the first line recorded in time order.

 ## Provenance

 - **Source:** YouTube Live Chat events (all streams covered by [Holodex](https://holodex.net), including Hololive, Nijisanji, 774inc, etc)
-- **Temporal Coverage (UTC):**
+- **Temporal Coverage:**
-  - Chats: from 2021-03-14
+  - Chats: from 2021-01-15T05:15:33Z
-  - Superchats: from 2021-03-16
+  - Superchats: from 2021-03-16T08:19:38Z
-  - Legacy Chats: from 2021-01-16
 - **Tool:** [Honeybee](https://github.com/holodata/honeybee)

 ## Research Ideas